chipzoller/hugo-clarity/README.md

 `enable` To enable plausible analytics change to `true`.

-`websiteDomain` Set domain name of your website, most cases same as your base url this is requried.
+`websiteDomain` Set domain name of your website, most cases same as your base URL this is required.

-`plausibleDomain`  Default is set to plausible.io, this parameter is only required if plausible is selfhosted.
+`plausibleDomain`  Default is set to plausible.io, this parameter is only required if plausible is self-hosted.

-`scritpName`  Default is set to plausible, this parameter is only required if using a custome name for script.
+`scriptName`  Default is set to plausible, this parameter is only required if using a custom name for script.

 ### Blog directory